spot_img

 African countries are still in the starters cluster as they struggle to keep up with the front runners and adopters and as the digital divide continues to expand.

-According to the Huawei report, starters should increase their annual investment in connectivity, broadband coverage, and data centres by 13 per cent.
+According to the Huawei report, starters should increase their annual investment in connectivity, broadband coverage, and data centers by 13 per cent.
 In addition, these countries are advised to focus on AI-driven growth as they prepare for the new cycle of growth in the digital economy.

 The report also recommends starters to boost 4G coverage, increase internet use, boost the use of smartphones, concentrate on e-commerce and cloud, and educate the workforce.